 More recently, in April 2006, a white fox was seen several times on National Trust land in Thurstaston on the Wirral Peninsula and another reported from Kensington, London during November 2009.
 One was seen in an urban area of Derby in November 2010, and one reported by a farmer out lamping in Lincolnshire during late October 2011.
 Two white, non-albino, foxes were shot in on a farm in Kent during November 2011, while, in May 2012, a white fox was photographed on a farm in Bethersden, Kent and in November of the same year there was an unconfirmed report of a white fox on an industrial estate in Bournemouth (Dorset, UK).
 In January 2014 a white fox was seen crossing farmland in Outwood, Surrey on two separate occasions; a photograph taken by the land owner was sent to me by Mike Johnson, a naturalist in the village, and, despite the low resolution, clearly shows the animal to be a fox.
 Mike informed me that a local gundog trainer filmed a white fox on his mobile phone not far from Outwood in October 2014, although the suggestion is that this wasn't the same animal.
 Unfortunately, no further sightings have been reported of these foxes.

 In April 2015, what appeared to be a white fox was captured (briefly and at distance) by a dashboard camera by a driver on an industrial estate in Poole, Dorset.
 Two white fox cubs were photographed by Holly Hadfield in her garden in Brixton, London during June 2015.
 (According to the Daily Mail article in which the photos appeared, the foxes were albino, but this is not certain from the images.)
-A silvery-white fox was photographed outside the offices of The Caterham and District Independent newspaper in Caterham, Surrey on 10th March 2016 – the animal had a vaguely North American appearance, which suggested it may have been an escaped/released pet.
+A silvery-white fox was photographed outside the offices of The Caterham and District Independent newspaper in Caterham, Surrey on 10th March 2016—the animal had a vaguely North American appearance, which suggested it may have been an escaped/released pet.
 There was also apparently a “leucistic fox” killed in North Wexford in Ireland in 2016, but going by the photo this was actually closer to being piebald and looked very much like an escaped/released pet.
-The most recent report I’m aware of was a white fox caught on carnivore biologist Adele Brand’s trailcam in Sussex in June 2016.
-Generally speaking, white foxes are exceptionally rare in Britain and I’m only aware of 16 sightings, making up less than 10% of my database.
+Later that same year, a white fox was caught on carnivore biologist Adele Brand's trailcam in Sussex.
+More recently, two white foxes were filmed by a man in Islington in London during 2019 and the most recent report I'm aware of was a cub videoed at an earth in Cornwall in May 2020.
+Generally speaking, white foxes are exceptionally rare in Britain and I'm only aware of 18 sightings, making up about 10% of my database.

 It is worth noting that not all cases of white foxes recorded from Britain were Red foxes.
 Dale mentions a white fox seen in Kincardineshire, on the coast of north-east Scotland, which was believed to have come ashore from the wreck of a Norwegian vessel and was probably an Arctic fox (Vulpes lagopus).
 Similarly, in 1984, Don Jeffries at the Nature Conservancy Council and Institute for Terrestrial Ecology biologist Robert Stebbings published a short paper in the Proceedings of the Dorset Natural History and Archaeological Society about a “strange light-coloured fox” spotted in Dorset, south-west England.
 The animal was seen on several occasions on a farm near Poole during April 1983, before it was found (recently) dead in a field about 1km (just over half-a-mile) away, on 16th April.
 The body was handed to the authors for identification and autopsy and turned out to be a young female Arctic fox that had died from internal bleeding, apparently caused by a blow to the chest.
 The authors point out that this animal obviously did not arrive from the Arctic under its own steam and so had presumably escaped (or was illegally released) from a private collection or zoo.